SKATER INFO CENTRE

 Our Learn-to-Skate programs are described on our Learn-to-Skate program info page, which can be found by clicking the PROGRAMS menu in the top menu bar, and then selecting LEARN-TO-SKATE.
 You can also find relevant information by reading our Learn-to-Skate FAQs.

 We also offer power skating programs through our Twin City Hockey Skating School.
-Information about our power skating program details can be found at www.twincityhockeyskating.ca.
+Information about our power skating program can be found at www.twincityhockeyskating.ca.

 - How do I get started in figure skating?

 The starting point for children and adults of all ages is one of our Learn-to-Skate programs.
 Basic skating skills common to all ice sports, including figure skating, are learned there.
 Next, skaters are introduced to the fundamentals of figure skating in our STAR 1 Figure Skating program.
 From there, skaters can progress to our STAR 1-4, or Group STAR programs.

 Skaters with a desire to figure skate are encouraged to wear figure skates (with a toepick) as opposed to hockey skates, from the very start in our Learn-to-Skate programs.
 However, it is not uncommon for skaters to successfully transition from hockey skates to figure skates.